 I think the stories in the show are very fun, dramatic and relatable.
 I think what separates this show from other British dramas is the setting and the stories that get told.
 I mean we’ve all been to a hotel once in our lives right?
 However there are not many TV shows that have depicted what goes on behind the scenes and given you such a stylish, complex and interesting look at how things operate.
 The show is handled with a great deal of care as the directing is well-done and the writing is great with a lot of good stories and dialogue.
 What also makes this show work is the individual stories, whether it is the guests who are rock stars, adulterers, millionaires, hotel inspectors or have weird habits or feel suicidal tendencies, there is a variety of people who come in and it’s just fascinating to see their stories unfold and see how they will get wrapped up in a 1-hour episode.
 It also helps that the stories involving the staff is great too, since they are the people trying to give the guests a pleasant stay its interesting to see them interact with not only the guests but their other colleagues whether they are bonding, competing, at each other’s throats or having an individual episode dedicated to themselves it is great to watch them grow and develop.
 If I have any complaints I would say that some of the stories in the episodes can be a bit dull and some of the scenarios can get a bit over-the-top and ruin the realism side of things, but otherwise it is fine.

 When it comes to the cast they are amazing and it is their wonderful performances that hold everything together.
-What I like about these characters is that most of them don’t get an introduction episode, from the first episode we are shown these characters and just get on with things.
-However as time goes on we get to learn about them, see them develop and start to get attached and that is thanks to so great writing, but also the performances, since everyone has such good chemistry you by the fact that these people know and care for each other and come across as a family.
+What I like about these characters is that most of them don’t get an introductory episode, from the first episode we are shown these characters and just get on with things.
+However as time goes on we get to learn about them, see them develop and start to get attached and that is thanks not only to great writing, but also the performances and since everyone has such good chemistry, you buy the fact that these people care for each other and have a family dynamic.

 Rating: 9/10 (Some of the slickest, sexiest and coolest TV I’ve ever seen)